holochain/docs-pages/src/pages/quick-start/index.md

 downloading 'https://holochain-ci.cachix.org/nar/<some-hash>.nar.zst'...
 ```

-The Holochain Dev Environment is configured successfully on your system, if you see a scaffolding version like
+The Holochain Dev Environment is configured successfully on your system if you see a scaffolding version like

 ```text
 holochain_scaffolding_cli x.y.z